ballerina-platform/ballerina-dev-website/1.2/learn/quick-tour.md

 title: Ballerina Quick Tour
 description: A quick tour of the Ballerina programming language, including writing, running, and invoking an HTTP service and using a client to interact with a service.
 keywords: ballerina, quick tour, programming language, http service
-permalink: /learn/quick-tour/
+permalink: /1.2/learn/ quick-tour/
 active: quick-tour
 intro: Now, that you know a little bit of Ballerina, let's take it for a spin!
 redirect_from:
-  - /learn/quick-tour
+  - /1.2/learn/ quick-tour
   - /v1-2/learn/quick-tour
   - /v1-2/learn/quick-tour/
-  - /learn/getting-started/quick-tour/
+  - /1.2/learn/ getting-started/quick-tour/
-  - /learn/getting-started/quick-tour
+  - /1.2/learn/ getting-started/quick-tour
 ---

 ## Installing Ballerina

 1. [Download](https://ballerina.io/downloads) Ballerina based on the Operating System you are using.
-1. Follow the instructions given on the [Getting Started](/learn/getting-started) page to set it up.
+1. Follow the instructions given on the [Getting Started](/1.2/learn/ getting-started) page to set it up.
-1. Follow the instructions given on the [Visual Studio Code Plugin](/learn/tools-ides/vscode-plugin) page or the [IntelliJ IDEA Plugin](/learn/tools-ides/intellij-plugin) page to set up your preferred editor for Ballerina.
+1. Follow the instructions given on the [Visual Studio Code Plugin](/1.2/learn/ tools-ides/vscode-plugin) page or the [IntelliJ IDEA Plugin](/1.2/learn/ tools-ides/intellij-plugin) page to set up your preferred editor for Ballerina.

 ## Writing a Service, Running It, and Invoking It